jcmckerral/turbulence-scaling-code/README.md

 ## Installation:
 Expected time <30 seconds
-1. Download and unzip file
+1. Download zip file, decompress
-2. Within MATLAB, navigate into the downloaded/unzipped folder "mckerral_scaling_code"
+2. Within MATLAB, navigate into the downloaded/unzipped folder "turbulence-scaling-code"

 ## Instructions for use & figure reproduction:
 To reproduce all size-abundance data and model, run the script "generate_all_figures.m"